adigitoleo/haunt.nvim/README.md

 Install the plugin using your preferred plugin manager.
 Alternatively, NeoVim can load packages if they are added to your 'packpath'.

-Available commands and options are described in `:help overview`.
+Available commands and options are described in `:help haunt`.

 Please send patches/queries to my [public inbox](https://lists.sr.ht/~adigitoleo/public-inbox).